risk-first/website/docs/practices/External-Relations/Analysis.md

    - tag: Contextual Risk
      reason: "Developing an understanding the context into which a solution is put avoids legal and social problems."
    - tag: Internal Model Risk
-     reason: "Analysis is the process of doign work to build a better Internal Model."
+     reason: "Analysis is the process of doing work to build a better Internal Model."
+   - tag: Lock-In Risk
+     reason: "Analysis can identify dependencies where Lock-In Risk is high."
   attendant:
    - tag: Schedule Risk
      reason: "Can be time-consuming, potentially delaying the start of development."
    - tag: Agency Risk
      reason: "Creates dependencies on the availability and accuracy of information from stakeholders."
-   - tag: Lock-In Risk
-     reason: "Well-defined analysis can create rigid boundaries that limit flexibility."
   related:
    - ../Planning-and-Management/Requirements-Capture
    - ../Development-and-Coding/Coding